Code-Institute-Submissions/sharondrinkwaard-portfolio-project-2_JulyResub/README.md

 The link can be found here: https://sharondrinkwaard.github.io/portfolio-project-2/

+## Credits
 ---
-## Credits

 ### Content
-* The lettertype was taken from [Google Fonts](https://fonts.google.com/)
+* The lettertype was taken from [Google Fonts](https://fonts.google.com/).
-* Instructions on how to use JSON were taken from [W3schools](https://www.w3schools.com/js/js_json_intro.asp) and [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2567s) on Youtube
+* Instructions on how to use JSON were taken from [W3schools](https://www.w3schools.com/js/js_json_intro.asp) and [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2567s) on Youtube.
 * The basic quiz code I used is from [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k).
 This teacher helped me the most with understanding JavaScript.
 ### Media
-* The background image is taken from [iStock](https://www.istockphoto.com/nl/foto/traditionele-nederlandse-windmolens-en-huizen-in-de-buurt-van-het-kanaal-in-zaanstad-gm937057490-256331390)
+* The background image is taken from [iStock](https://www.istockphoto.com/nl/foto/traditionele-nederlandse-windmolens-en-huizen-in-de-buurt-van-het-kanaal-in-zaanstad-gm937057490-256331390).
+### Other
+* For translating from Dutch to English I used [Google Translate](https://translate.google.com/).
+* Tutor Support and my mentor Daisy.